libmapper/libmapper/doc/tutorials/tutorial_c.md

 less.
 The faster it is polled, the faster it can handle incoming and outgoing signals.

-The `mdev_poll` function can be blocking or non-blocking, depending on how you want your application to behave.
+The `mapper_device_poll` function can be blocking or non-blocking, depending on how you want your application to behave.
 It takes a number of milliseconds during which it should do some work, or 0 if it should check for any immediate actions and then return without waiting:

-    int mapper_device_poll( mapper_device dev,
+    int mapper_device_poll(mapper_device dev, int block_ms);
-                            int block_ms );

 An example of calling it with non-blocking behaviour:

-    mapper_device_poll( my_device, 0 );
+    mapper_device_poll(my_device, 0);

 If your polling is in the middle of a processing function or in response to a GUI event for example, non-blocking behaviour is desired.
 On the other hand if